gerritjvv/glue/hive.markdown

 Remember to restart the Glue Server after this step.

-# Configuration a database in the /opt/glue/conf/workflow_modules.groovy for the SQL Module section
+# Configuration Hive JDBC

+All module configurations are made in /opt/glue/conf/workflow_modules.groovy

 Change the host and port where required